raphaelquast/test_eomaps_examples/README.md

 Blitting is still only partially supported by the `ipympl` backend, which results in some problems for some features.

+-❌ in general notebooks still show a "laggy" performance compared to ordinary matplotlib backends such as `Qt5Agg` or `TkAgg`
 -❌ callbacks that draw on mouse-movement
   - the functionalities work, but there's an annoying lag with `ipympl`